-When some causes of the outcome are unobserved, restricting prediction to observed causes alone can be overly conservative.
-In many settings, additional covariates act as \emph{proxies} for missing causes, carrying indirect information that partially recovers lost predictive signal.
-This perspective helps explain why ERM, which leverages all available covariates, often performs well across environments despite lacking formal invariance guarantees.
+When some causal parents of the outcome are unobserved, restricting prediction to observed causal parents alone can be overly conservative.
+Additional covariates may serve as \emph{proxies} for the missing parents, carrying indirect information that partially recovers the lost predictive signal.
+This helps explain why ERM, which uses all available covariates, can perform well despite lacking formal invariance guarantees.

-Whether such proxy covariates are beneficial, however, depends critically on the nature of the distribution shift.
-When the association between a proxy and the outcome remains stable across environments, including the proxy improves both in-distribution and OOD accuracy.
-Under moderate perturbations, proxies remain useful as long as their predictive signal outweighs the additional variability induced by shifts in their distribution.
-In contrast, when perturbations directly disrupt the proxy relationship, its association with the outcome becomes unstable, and including the proxy can degrade robustness and harm predictive performance.

-These trade-offs arise frequently in applied domains.
-In healthcare, laboratory measurements serve as indirect signals of latent physiological states.
-They are informative when testing practices and assays are consistent across hospitals, but their reliability deteriorates when measurement protocols or reporting rules change across sites.
-In socioeconomic applications, survey responses proxy latent preferences or local conditions and are predictive when surveys are administered consistently, yet their relationship with outcomes can shift when questionnaires, incentives, or reporting norms differ.
-In both cases, proxy variables can substantially improve predictive accuracy when their relationship with the outcome is stable across environments, but can reduce robustness when the way they are measured or reported varies.
+The benefit of a proxy depends on the shift.
+If its link to the unobserved parent remains stable, including the proxy improves prediction; if a shift disrupts that link, the proxy can become unreliable and harm performance.
+These trade-offs arise in settings such as healthcare, where laboratory measurements proxy latent physiological states, and socioeconomic applications, where survey responses proxy latent preferences or local conditions; in both cases, changes in measurement or reporting practices can weaken the proxy relationship.

-Overall, when causes are partially unobserved, no single covariate subset is uniformly optimal.
-Causal-only covariate selection is advantageous under perturbations that directly disrupt proxy relationships, while ERM-style inclusion of proxies can substantially improve performance when such relationships remain intact.
-This environment-dependent trade-off motivates a closer examination of how different perturbations affect predictive reliability.
+No single covariate subset is therefore uniformly optimal when causal parents are partially unobserved, which motivates a closer examination of how different perturbations affect predictive reliability.